rainestorme/rainestorme.github.io/adventures-in-chroots.md

 # Adventures in Chroots

-This post is a follow-up to "Privelige escalation without un-enrolling".
+This post is a follow-up to my previous post, [Privelige escalation without un-enrolling](https://rainestorme.github.io/priv-esc-without-unenroll.html).
 If you haven't read it yet, then you totally should.

 After discovering how to run executables off of a USB drive mounted with `exec`, I wanted to get Crouton running, to allow for a graphical environment to run piggybacking off of ChromeOS's X server.
 After a bit of experimenting, I managed to get everything running as expected, and I'll walk you through the steps below.